 No. 16 Michigan needs late surge to beat Illinois 42-25

-Michigan responded with a long drive capped by Shea Patterson's 5-yard touchdown pass to Donovan Peoples-Jones.
-Patterson ran for a score after Michigan forced a turnover at the Illini 1 to seal it for Michigan.
+Michigan drove 79 yards in 10 plays, capped by Patterson's 5-yard touchdown pass to Donovan Peoples-Jones.
+Patterson sealed it with a touchdown run after Illinois turned the ball over at its 1.

+"We are doing a good job taking the ball away.
+That's giving us a spark," Illinois coach Lovie Smith said.
+"They pulled away late with us turning the ball over."

 Matt Robinson, starting for the injured quarterback Brandon Peters, a graduate transfer from Michigan, was 16 of 25 for 192 yards and one touchdown for Illinois.
 He also ran for a score.